syedhali/EZAudio/README.md

   });
 }
 ```
-and an event notifying the delegate of the new frame position within the audio file:
+and an event notifying the delegate of the new frame position within the `EZAudioFile`:
 ```objectivec
 // The EZAudioFile method `readFrames:audioBufferList:bufferSize:eof:` triggers an event notifying the delegate of the new frame position within the file.
 -(void)audioFile:(EZAudioFile *)audioFile updatedPosition:(SInt64)framePosition {